Kdyby/Doctrine/docs/en/dao.md

 the relations are also persisted (if they're configured to cascade), but when you provide already managed entity, then the **relations are not saved**!

+This method is strictly for prototyping, or when you know you need to save only one entity, or when you really know what you're doing.
+You should most almost always prefer calling the `EntityManager::flush()`.

 ### `->safePersist($entity)`